Serj Tankian: Views and activism

 Tankian is passionate about human rights, recognition of genocides, and social justice.
 These traits have helped to shape his lyrical style.
 He has organized and participated in many protests, from Armenian genocide recognition to Axis of Justice (AOJ) protests held by him and AOJ co-founder Tom Morello.
 He also covers current issues in his music.
-In his music, issues like the War on Terror, overpopulation, genocide, environmentalism, and the American prison system are addressed.
+In his music, issues like the war on terror, overpopulation, genocide, environmentalism, and the American prison system are addressed.
 He and his System of a Down bandmates were featured in the 2006 documentary film Screamers, which covers the United States' position on genocide.
 In the film, Tankian interviews his grandfather, Stepan Haytayan, a survivor of the Armenian genocide, who recounts his experience of it.

+Tankian serves on the advisory board for TUMO Center for Creative Technologies.

 Views on religion

 Tankian said in an interview that he has "the same religion as that tree over there".
 He said, "It's a mix of Native American, Christian, Buddhist, and Transcendental ideas.
-I like to think of earth as mother.
+I like to think of Earth as mother.
 I like to think of sky as grandfather.
-God has been used for ulterior motives."
+God has been used for ulterior motives".
 In another interview, he said, "I believe very firmly that indigenous populations had a really good, intuitive understanding of why we're here.
-And we're trying to gain that same understanding through psychology and intellect in modern civilization."
+And we're trying to gain that same understanding through psychology and intellect in modern civilization".